Georg Solti: Munich and Frankfurt

-With the end of the war Solti's luck changed dramatically.
+With the end of the war, Solti's luck changed dramatically.
 He was appointed musical director of the Bavarian State Opera in Munich in 1946.
-In normal circumstances this prestigious post would have been an unthinkable appointment for a young and inexperienced conductor, but the leading German conductors such as Wilhelm Furtwängler, Clemens Krauss and Herbert von Karajan were prohibited from conducting pending the conclusion of denazification proceedings against them.
-Under Solti's direction, the company rebuilt its repertoire and began to recover its pre-war eminence.
+In normal circumstances, this prestigious post would have been an unthinkable appointment for a young and inexperienced conductor, but the leading German conductors such as Wilhelm Furtwängler, Clemens Krauss, and Herbert von Karajan were prohibited from conducting pending the conclusion of denazification proceedings against them.
+Under Solti's direction, the company rebuilt its repertoire and began to recover its prewar eminence.
 He benefited from the encouragement of the elderly Richard Strauss, in whose presence he conducted Der Rosenkavalier.
 Strauss was reluctant to discuss his own music with Solti, but gave him advice about conducting.

-In addition to the Munich appointment Solti gained a recording contract in 1946.
-He signed for Decca Records, not as a conductor but as a piano accompanist.
-He made his first recording in 1947, playing Brahms's First Violin Sonata with the violinist Georg Kulenkampff.
+In addition to the Munich appointment, Solti gained a recording contract in 1946.
+He signed for Decca Records, not as a conductor, but as a piano accompanist.
+He made his first recording in 1947, playing Brahms's First Violin Sonata with violinist Georg Kulenkampff.
 He was insistent that he wanted to conduct, and Decca gave him his first recording sessions as a conductor later in the same year, with the Zurich Tonhalle Orchestra in Beethoven's Egmont overture.
-Twenty years later Solti said, "I'm sure it's a terrible record, because the orchestra was not very good at that time and I was so excited.
+Twenty years later, Solti said, "I'm sure it's a terrible record, because the orchestra was not very good at that time and I was so excited.
 It is horrible, surely horrible – but by now it has vanished."
-He had to wait two years for his next recording as a conductor.
-It was in London, Haydn's Drum Roll symphony, in sessions produced by John Culshaw, with whose career Solti's became closely linked over the next two decades.
+He had to wait two years for his next recording as a conductor, in London, Haydn's Drum Roll symphony, in sessions produced by John Culshaw, with whose career Solti's became closely linked over the next two decades.
 Reviewing the record, The Gramophone said, "The performance of the London Philharmonic Orchestra under Georg Solti (a fine conductor who is new to me) is remarkable for rhythmic playing, richness of tone, and clarity of execution."
 The Record Guide compared it favourably with EMI's rival recording by Sir Thomas Beecham and the Royal Philharmonic.